-How can I save money? – You can definitely save money by getting an ENC box.
-The procedure for getting one is described for caravanners in the article on All4Camper: How to get an ENC toll box in Croatia.
+How can I save money? – You can definitely save money by getting an ENC box from maut1.
+The procedure for getting one is described for caravanners up tp 3,5t in this article: How to get an ENC toll box in Croatia.

 Vehicles up to 3.5t

 An electronic tag is required for the use of motorways and expressways.
-No tag is required for a trailer, even if the sum of the weights exceeds the 3.5t limit: https://edalnice.cz/
+No tag is required for a trailer, even if the sum of the weights exceeds the 3.5t limit.

 Vehicles over 3.5t